rizkyikhwan/miracle-basketball/README.md

 > Reminder! there is a my personal project.
 >
-> Finally, my personal project is done.
+> Finally, my personal project is finished.
 Yuhuuu 🤸‍♂️

 ## Technology i use